sorphwer/DPDS/README.md

 # DPDS
-A Embedded Query Engine for Text Retrieval
+An Embedded Query Engine for Text Retrieval